Doct2O/orangepi-zero3-mainline-linux-wifi/README.md

 printk: bootconsole [uart0] disabled
 printk: bootconsole [uart0] disabled
 ```
-Sometimes it is a single or a few lines, sometimes it is plenty of lines, usually this symptom does not drags on longer than till switch to userspace.
-So, harmless.
+Sometimes those are a few lines (or single, as in log above), sometimes it is plenty of lines, I haven't seen this symptom to drags on longer than till switch to userspace.
+So, harmless I guess.

 - Timeouts on SDIO bus while transferring 20U5622 chip firmware
 ```